Leniency and no-action in cartel cases

 Further detail on the proposed amendments, including the rationale for these, is provided in the accompanying consultation document.

-This consultation closes at 5pm on Monday 9 June 2025.
+This consultation closed at 5pm on Monday 9 June 2025.

 Your personal data